jlgoolsbee/octopress-london-blog/source/visiting-tips/index.markdown

 ---
 layout: page
 title: "Tips for visiting London"
-comments: false
+comments: true
-sharing: false
+sharing: true
-footer: false
+footer: true
 toc: true
 body_id: tips
-#sidebar: collapse
 ---

 This page started as a list we were building for Steph's parents when they were planning a trip to visit us here in London.
 We started coming up with all these tips, and figured we should just share them here in a "living" format that we can update from time to time.
 Hope you find it useful!
 Let us know in the comments if you do, and also let us know if you think we got anything below incorrect – the views here are really just our own after being here for a couple months.